ray-project/ray/doc/source/serve/production-guide/fault-tolerance.md

 #### Step 2: Add Redis info to RayService

-After appending the Redis objects, you also need to modify the `RayService` configuration.
+After adding the Redis objects, you also need to modify the `RayService` configuration.

 First, you need to update your `RayService` metadata's annotations: